estevanpedro/dashboard-github/README.md

 ## How to autofix code on VScode

-Add this on your VScode confog:
+Add this on your VScode config:

 ```json
 "editor.formatOnSave": true,